 What is an Addiction?

-An addiction is a condition that results when a person ingests a substance (eg. alcohol, cocaine, cannabis, heroin) or engages in an activity (gambling, sex) that can be pleasurable but the continued act of which becomes compulsive and interferes with ordinary life responsibilities, such as work, relationships, or health.
+An addiction is a condition that results when a person ingests a substance (eg. alcohol, cocaine, cannabis, heroin) or engages in an activity (gambling, shopping) that can be pleasurable but the continued act of which becomes compulsive and interferes with ordinary life responsibilities, such as work, relationships, or health.

 Users may not be aware that their behaviour is out of control and causing problems for themselves and others.